Emergent inflation in fractional cosmology: Physical requirements and construction of the minimal fractional potential for early-universe evolution

 so that when $\alpha=1$, we get $\Phi_{\alpha}=0$.

 Substituting $\Phi_{\rm eff}$ from \eqref{eff-phi} into \eqref{acc-eq}, we obtain

 where we used equations \eqref{N-Pot}, \eqref{cons-eq-rho-m} and defined $\mathcal{F}(a)$ as

+Equation \eqref{acc-eq} also clarifies the role of the dust component in the present construction.
+The term proportional to $\rho_m(a)$ is the ordinary matter contribution and, by virtue of Eq.~\eqref{cons-eq-rho-m}, always scales as $\rho_m\propto a^{-3}$.
+It is therefore responsible for the standard matter-dominated regime already recovered in the full emergent $\Lambda$CDM construction.

-In this work, inspired by the fractional potentials obtained in our previous study \cite{Rasouli:2026uax}, we propose a successful inflationary scenario that describes the dynamics of the early universe.
+In this work, we propose a successful inflationary scenario that describes the dynamics of the early universe.
 Equation \eqref{acc-eq} shows that the first term on the right hand side, namely the fractional friction $-\gamma_{\alpha}(t)H$ dominates the dynamics at very early times, while the second term governs the matter-dominated epoch.
 Therefore, the effective force $\mathcal{F}(a)$ should be chosen such that it not only drives a successful inflationary phase, but also behaves appropriately in its neighbouring regimes, ensuring a smooth transition between the dynamical eras.

 Let us be more precise.
 In order to propose a suitable form of $\mathcal{F}(a)$ that satisfies the criteria mentioned above, we assume a constant characteristic scale factor $a_c>0$, whose magnitude is assumed to be $ a_c \sim a_{\rm end}$, where $a_{\rm end}$ denotes the magnitude of the scale factor at the end of inflation.
 The function $\mathcal{F}(a)$ should then satisfy the following requirements: \begin{itemize} \item Suppose that we can write $\mathcal{F}$ as a function of $x$, where $x=x(a/a_{\rm c})$.
 For $x(a/a_{\rm c})\ll1$, the force should approach a positive constant, $\mathcal{F}\to \mathcal{F}_0>0$, generating an approximately de Sitter expansion at early times.